 DNP3 (Distributed Network Protocol) and IEC 61850

 The DNP3 protocol, or Distributed Network Protocol, is an established telecontrol standard used by energy supply companies in the U.S. and many other countries across the world.
-While DNP3 is the standard in the U.S. energy market, the European IEC 61850 standard is growing in popularity and is seen as the future benchmark for local communication.
-With the widespread use of both standards, more organizations are interested in using a combination of the two and this can be facilitated through the use of systems like zenon.
+While DNP3 is a widespread standard in the U.S. energy market, the European IEC 61850 standard is growing in popularity and is seen as the future benchmark for local communication.
+With a widespread use of both standards, more organizations are interested in using a combination of the two and this can be facilitated through the use of systems like zenon.

 About DNP3 protocol

 DNP3, also known as IEEE Std 1815, is a comprehensive protocol standard that defines the rules by which computers communicate with one another.
-Developed in 1993, the DNP3 protocol specifically defined the interaction between utility computer systems with remote communication in mind.
+Initiated in 1993, the DNP3 protocol specifically defined the interaction between utility computer systems with remote communication in mind.
 To this end, DNP3 focuses on providing a lightweight means of transporting simple data values with a high degree of integrity.

 The DNP3 defines two types of endpoints that communicate with one another – a master and an outstation.
 These are defined and explained as follows: